Take Care of Yourself During Challenging Times

 - Take a break from the news – Constantly watching evolving reports of a triggering event can increase your anxiety.
 Though it’s important to stay informed on matters that you’re concerned about, maintaining your mental wellbeing is also vital.
 Take a break from the news and social media and get some fresh air by opening a window or going for a walk.

 - Channel your emotions into purpose – It’s common to feel the desire to take action as you’re processing your feelings.
-There are ways to channel those feelings into positive contributions like the Crafts for Ukraine campaign.
-If you want to find more ways to contribute to the humanitarian efforts, please see the resources compiled by the MIT PKG Center.
+There are ways to channel those feelings into positive contributions.
+There are resources available at MIT to help you get started.

 - Get support – A key part of prioritizing your wellbeing means getting support whenever you feel like you could use some.
 There are many resources and services at MIT that are here to support you.
 Visit the DoingWell Get Support page to find the help you need.
 If you have a question and aren’t sure where to start, just ask.